github/government.github.com/docs/about.md

 ---
 title: About
 layout: support-page
-description: About GitHub
+description: GitHub is a company and GitHub.com, GitHub Enterprise, GitHub for Mac and more are things we build to make working together easier.
 permalink: /about/
 ---

-#### GitHub is a company and GitHub.com, GitHub Enterprise, GitHub for Mac and more are things we built to make working together easier.

 ### GitHub, Inc